-The 3DMax Mesh features a curved design that was created fit the inguinal (groin) canal in men.
+The 3DMax Mesh features a curved design that was created to fit the inguinal (groin) canal in men.
 This mesh is primarily used to repair hernias in the groin area.
 Bard claims that the product is easy to position, fixation-free, and will reduce the pain in patients.
 However, the mesh has been shown to cause significant medical issues for those who are implanted with 3D Max.
-The 3DMax Mesh is made of a particular grade of polypropylene that has been shown to degrade, crack and shrink excessively over time.
+The 3DMax mesh is made of a particular grade of polypropylene that has been shown to degrade, crack, and shrink excessively over time.
 This can cause significant problems for individuals implanted with 3D Max mesh, including the need for additional surgery.

 Bard Mesh Lawsuit

 Bard claims that Sepramesh IP Composite incorporates into the tissue for a long-term repair.
 It is used in the reconstruction of soft tissue deficiencies.
 It is made of polypropylene and polyglycolic acid.
 The PEG side of the mesh is coated with an absorbable hydrogel.
 Reactions to this Sepramesh device include adhesions, inflammation, and recurrence of hernia/soft tissue defects.
 Chronic inflammation caused by this mesh can lead to a slow-healing wound or long-term infections.